-Sunlight is a key that unlocks the nourishing energies that sustain our life.
+Sunlight is the key that unlocks the nourishing energies that sustain our life.
 If we do not properly respect any powerful force of nature, we can certainly put ourselves in harm’s way, but this thinking overlooks the intuitive wisdom of the many historic peoples who understood that responsible sunlight exposure is vital to our health.
 If you’re new to the sun as I was (which is pretty blasphemous in itself), work up exposure to personal tolerance based on your sun experience.

 Start with early mornings (before 10 am) and evenings only, then if you’re feeling it, about 10-20 minutes around solar noon or more can be implemented.
 Always check in with how you’re feeling and only use this advice as a general guideline.
 Even 5-10 minutes with a gentle walk will suffice.

 - First recover integrity of the skin’s outer layer by creating a protective tan in the spring with phased-in exposure.
 Melanin produced in the spring prevents sunburn in the summer.

 - Be safe and don’t burn yourself!
 Use UV protective clothing, a hat, and/or shade when you feel like your skin has had enough or close to burning.
 Your body will know.

 - Eliminate processed foods and all industrialized PUFA vegetable and seed oils, go organic where possible.
 What we ingest determines our skin’s response to sunlight.
 Ditch alcohol, or just have a glass of biodynamic European red wine once in a blue moon (most US wine is contaminated with Glyphosate).